 The IS curve slopes downward from left to right.
-It indicates an equilibrium that occurs when the total production in an economy equals the total demand for goods (consumption+ investment+ public spending) at a specific price point.
+It indicates an equilibrium when the total production in an economy equals the total demand for goods (consumption+ investment+ public spending) at a specific price point.
 Thus, the model studies the short-run scenario when prices are fixed or sticky, with no inflation impact.

 The LM curve slopes upward from left to right.
 It represents the relationship between liquidity and money.
 It assumes that the money supply is constant.
 Thus, when output increases, the demand for money also rises.
 However, as the money supply is stable, the interest rate increases.
 An increase in the interest rate lowers the demand for money, and an increase in income boosts it.
 Thus, to maintain equilibrium or equate the demand for money to a constant money supply as the interest rate rises, the income level must continue to increase.

 The Central banks can shift the LM curve outward by printing money.
 As more money is printed, banks can be slightly relaxed to attract interest rates for attracting deposits.
 However, printing more money results in a higher rate of inflation.
 Higher inflation results in the inward shift of the IS curve and causes interest rates to rise again, followed by a slowing economy.
 Thus, if the central banks aren’t judicious in printing money, the decision can be counterproductive and lead to high inflation and low GDP growth.